 4) Prioritize key issues to improve public health components (e.g. environment and nutrition; communicable and non-communicable diseases) and key issues to improve health care programs (e.g. school health and reproductive health).

-5- Applying learning within the framework of public health concepts and its components, and proposing actions required to improve the current state of public health, reproductive health and care in Saudi Arabia in particular and in general for any other country in a similar situation.
+5- Applying learning within the framework of public health concepts and its components, and proposing actions required to improve the current state of public health and reproductive health and care in Saudi Arabia in particular, and in general for any other country in a similar situation.

 Third: Personal and social responsibility: